sambanova/ai-starter-kit/README.md

 ## Getting a SambaNova API key and setting your models

- If you're a current SambaNova customer with access to SambaStudio or FastAPI, you'll want to follow those instructions.
-If you are not yet a SambaNova customer, you can self-service provision API endpoints using Sambaverse.
-Note that Sambaverse, although freely available to the public, is very rate limited and will not have fast RDU optimized inference speeds.
+If you're a current SambaNova customer, you can deploy your models with SambaStudio.
+If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API or Sambaverse.
+Note that Sambaverse, although freely available to the public, is rate limited and will not have fast RDU optimized inference speeds.

 ### Use SambaNova Fast API (Option 1)